spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 | `CraftedItem` | `WeightedItem[]` | Required | The item to craft. | (unknown, untested) |

 ### Texture Overrides
-Texture overrides live in `texture-overrides.json`.
+Texture overrides normally live in `texture-overrides.json`.

 These were implemented for a more optimal solution than Content Patcher Animations for some cases.
-(There's a chance it works better with mods like SpriteMaster, too.')
+(There's a chance it works better with mods like SpriteMaster, too.)

 NOTE: These can be a little tricky, since `TargetRect` needs to be the exact rectangle the game uses to draw it.
 Overlapping rectangles, like drawing half the target area, will not be animated.
 For some cases, such as the tools tilesheet, you may need to look (or get someone else to look) in the game's source code to figure out what to use for `TargetRect`.